User Guide: OONI Probe Mobile App

 In the following sections, we walk you through each setting.

-Automated testing
+Test options: Automated testing

 Instead of having to remember to manually run tests, you can enable automated testing in the settings of your OONI Probe app and OONI Probe will run tests automatically for you!

 By enabling automated testing, OONI Probe will run all tests in the background multiple times per day (excluding the bandwidth-intensive performance tests), testing a different set of websites (from the Citizen Lab test lists) each time.
-To avoid cluttering the Test Results section of your app, these test results are automatically published on OONI Explorer in near real-time (but are not visible through the Test Results section).

 You can enable automated OONI Probe testing through the following steps: